Fleur de sel

 Fleur de sel ("flower of salt" in French; [flœʁ də sɛl]) or flor de sal (also "flower of salt" in Portuguese, Spanish and Catalan) is a salt that forms as a thin, delicate crust on the surface of seawater as it evaporates.
 Fleur de sel has been collected since ancient times (it was mentioned by Pliny the Elder in his book Natural History), and was traditionally used as a purgative and salve.
 It is now used as a finishing salt to flavor and garnish food.
-The name comes from the flower-like patterns of crystals in the salt crust.
+The origin of the name is uncertain, but is perfectly in line with both meanings of fleur: flower, and the surface of something.
+The salt crust forms flower-like patterns of crystals which may contribute to the name.

+Fleur de sel is a highly sought-after salt, used globally in high-end kitchens due to its long-lasting flavor.
+Properly harvested fleur de sel costs hundreds of times more than table salt due to the difficult-to-master harvesting technique and high demand globally.

 Harvesting

 One method of gathering sea salt is to draw seawater into marsh basins or salt pans and allow the water to evaporate, leaving behind the salt that was dissolved in it.
 As the water evaporates, most of the salt precipitates out on the bottom of the marsh or pan (and is later collected as ordinary sea salt), but some salt crystals float on the surface of the water, forming a delicate crust of intricate pyramidal crystals.
 This is fleur de sel.
 The delicacy requires that it be harvested by hand, so this is done with traditional methods using traditional tools.
-In France, the workers who collect fleur de sel are called paludiers, and they employ a wooden rake called a lousse à fleur to gently rake it from the water.
+In France, the workers who collect salt are called paludiers, and to collect fleur de sel they employ a wooden rake called a lousse à fleur to gently rake it from the water.
 In Portugal, a butterfly-shaped sieve called a borboleta is used instead.
 It is then put in special boxes so that it will dry in the sun, and to avoid disturbing the flakes as it is transported for packaging.
-Historically, the workers who harvested fleur de sel were women, because it was believed that as the salt crystals were so delicate, they needed to be collected by "the more delicate sex."
+Historically, the workers who harvested fleur de sel were women, because it was believed that the salt crystals were so delicate, they needed to be collected by "the more delicate sex."
 Because it is scraped from the salt marsh like cream from milk, fleur de sel has been called "the cream of the salt pans."
 It is also called "the caviar of sea salts."